-As the economy opens up, there is a lot of demand to maintain the flexibility and advantages of a remote workplace without sacrificing the opportunities and bonding that happens when teams are physically together.
+As the economy opens up, there is a lot of demand to maintain the flexibility and advantages of a remote workplace without sacrificing the opportunities and bonding that happen when teams are physically together.
 Rather than choosing one or the other, many companies are opting for hybrid workplaces, where employees flex between in-office and remote working.

-The tricky thing with hybrid workplaces is that not everyone has equal facetime with managers and coworkers.
+The tricky thing with hybrid workplaces is that not everyone has equal face time with managers and coworkers.
 Focusing on how your remote and in-office team members can collaborate together will help your hybrid office run more smoothly.
 Thought leaders used Prezi Video to share their takes on collaboration in a hybrid workplace and to surface new ways for you to support productivity and teamwork.

 Trust is a fundamental part of a collaborative hybrid workplace because it gives your team the comfort to take positive risks, like asking for and sharing feedback, addressing conflicts, and making better decisions.